pandosme/TFLITE_1/README.md

 ### 1.1.0
 - Fixed status properties that caused the web page to stop working.
-- Updated web page with mire info
+- Updated web page with more info